Tekoljw/BXB-admin/replit.md

   - Enhanced coin icon size from w-10 h-10 to w-12 h-12 and increased symbol font size for better visibility
   - Added border separator between top section (coin info + balance) and bottom data grid
   - Improved mobile readability with centered text alignment for bottom data items
+- January 30, 2025.
+Optimized finance account mobile layout for 3-column display:
+  - Changed finance card grid from grid-cols-1 md:grid-cols-3 to grid-cols-3 for mobile 3-column layout
+  - Added responsive padding: p-2 on mobile, p-6 on desktop for compact mobile display
+  - Reduced icon sizes from h-6 w-6 to h-4 w-4 on mobile, maintaining md:h-6 md:w-6 for desktop
+  - Decreased text sizes: title from text-lg to text-xs on mobile, amount from text-3xl to text-lg on mobile
+  - Hidden trend chart and transfer button on mobile to save space in compact layout
+  - Applied responsive spacing adjustments: reduced margins and gaps for mobile optimization

 ## User Preferences